Holographic entanglement renormalisation for fermionic quantum matter: Topological content of the entanglement spectrum

 Counting the number of three-quarter values then reduces to counting the number of poles of \(Q^{-1}_0\) in the above-mentioned range \(\phi \in \left( 0, \phi^* \right) \).
 In this way, we can now express the count \(N_L^x\) in terms of \(Q_0\):

 The factor of half in eq.\eqref{Nlx_0} is required as we want to count only the number of positive momentum states (and which is equal to the number of negative momentum states).

 In going from \(Q_0(\phi)\) to a general \(Q_g(\phi)\), the only change required is to redefine \(\phi \to \phi_g = f_{g,z}\phi\).
 This implies that while the states in \(k-\)space have become more coarse-grained, the flux \(\phi\) has become more fine-tuned by the same scaling factor.
 This is a reflection of the overall conservation of particle number density: keeping the chemical potential fixed, the increased spacing between the \(k_x-\)states implies that a smaller number of particles are now occupying an equally smaller volume.
-As the number density is conserved, so is the Luttinger volume (eq.\eqref{Luttvol}).
+As the number density is conserved, so is the Luttinger volume (eq.\eqref{Luttvol}), and this shows that our approach is consistent with the holographic Luttinger theorem~\cite{sachdev_2011}.
 Thus, given that \(\phi_g^* = \phi^*\), the expression for \(N_L^x\) remains practically unchanged:

 In order to rewrite $N_L^x$ in terms of the flux \(\phi\), we start by making the substitution \(\phi_g \to f_{g,z}\phi\):

 In the above equation, we can recognise \(\frac{f_{g,z} }{\frac{1}{\sqrt 2} - |\sin \left( \pi f_{g,z}\phi\right)|}\) as \(Q_g^{-1}(\phi)\).
 Also note that the contour can be written as